Research Expertise and Interest

-The general interests of our laboratory are the mechanisms and regulation of DNA rearrangements (transposition), DNA repair, and the control of alternative pre-mRNA splicing.
-We study these processes using the fruit fly, Drosophila melanogaster, as a model system.
-Our research focuses on the P element family of transposable elements to study the specificity and coordination of these nucleic acid rearrangement reactions and the interplay between P elements and their cellular host.
-The P element system offers the ability to effectively combine the use of biochemical, genetic, molecular biological and proteomic approaches to study these fundamental aspects of gene regulation.
-The ability of transposable DNA elements to be mobilized and to cause mutations and chromosomal rearrangements is thought to be important for genome and organismal evolution.
-In fact, half the human genome is composed of transposons.
+Donald Rio is a professor of Biochemistry, Biophysics and Structural Biology in the Department of Molecular and Cell Biology.
+The general interest of his laboratory is nucleic acid transactions, specifically, the mechanisms used to mobilize transposable DNA elements (a process called transposition) and how RNA binding proteins control patterns of alternative pre-mRNA splicing.
+About half the human genome is composed of transposons; transposable DNA insertions have been linked to human disease gene mutations and chromosomal rearrangements and are thought to be important for genome and organismal evolution.
+Their research focuses on the P element family of transposable elements found in the fruit fly, Drosophila melanogaster and more recently the vertebrate homologs of the P element transposase, THAP9.
 P element transposition is related to retroviral DNA integration, such as HIV, and to the process by which immunoglobulin and T-cell receptor genes are rearranged in the vertebrate immune system [V(D)J recombination].
-P elements use cellular DNA repair pathways to process DNA double-strand breaks generated during P element transposition.
-A second research interest involves alternative splicing of pre-mRNA, which is an important mechanism for the regulation of gene expression in metazoans and leads to significant proteomic diversification.
-Understanding how pre-mRNA splicing is controlled will be important since at least 20-30% of the known human and mouse disease gene mutations affect the splicing process.
-Our studies deal with the interaction of proteins with RNA and DNA as well as the assembly, composition, structure, function and biochemical activities of nucleoprotein complexes.
+The P element system offers the ability to effectively combine the use of biochemical, genetic, molecular biological and proteomic approaches to study fundamental aspects of transposition mechanisms.
+A second research area of research involves how patterns of alternative splicing of pre-mRNA are set up in a cell-type and tissue-specific manner, which is an important mechanism for the regulation of gene expression, evolution of organismal complexity in metazoans and leads to significant proteomic diversification.
+Understanding how pre-mRNA splicing is controlled will be important since at least 40% of the known human and mouse disease gene mutations affect the splicing process.
+Their studies deal with the interaction of proteins with RNA and DNA as well as the assembly, composition, structure, function and biochemical activities of these complex nucleoprotein machines.